kymayodeji/portfolio/README.md

 - Github: [https://kymayodeji.github.io/portfolio](https://kymayodeji.github.io/portfolio/)

 ## Tech Stack
 I usually program in Python and SQL for my projects using Jupyter Notebooks.
 Maybe if I have time, I will convert a few projects into R and Java.
+My cloud platform of choice varies as I have experience with AWS, GCP and Azure.

 ## Categories